 That being said, there are several reasons why you should hire an attorney instead of trying to navigate estate planning services on your own.
 One simple mistake could cost you and your loved ones a great deal of time and money.
 Planning for one’s estate is a very serious business.
 It requires an equally serious approach and can benefit greatly from the services of a professional attorney who can provide you with insight into all of the ins and outs of estate planning in the South Coast area.

 Navigating State Laws

 When it comes to estate planning, the laws between each state can be extremely different and complex.
-For example, there are subtle nuances in the different aspects of Massachusetts estate planning versus the same estate planning services in Rhode Island or anywhere else in New England.
-The laws are very specific with regard to what can and cannot be included in a legal trust or will, so it is important to have legal representation in Massachusetts and Rhode Island that knows the difference.
+For example, there are subtle nuances in Massachusetts estate planning laws and Rhode Island estate planning laws and those of the other New England states that require different planning document provisions and language.
+The laws are very specific with regard to what can and cannot be included in a legal trust or will, so it is important to have legal counsel in Massachusetts and Rhode Island that knows the difference.
 Working with an attorney who has established durable powers of attorney in Providence and has assisted with homestead laws in Dartmouth can be beneficial.

 Complicated Family Matters

 There are some situations where it is the family dynamics and not the local state laws that make estate planning complex.
 Multiple marriages and divorces, widows and widowers, adopted children, disabled family members, family businesses and other unique situations can all affect how Massachusetts estate planning must be addressed.
 Even something as seemingly simple as wanting to leave an estate to charity or to minor children, can also become complicated if you do not know what you are doing.
 You will want to establish things like durable powers of attorney (DPOA) and decide who will administer your will when the time comes to avoid creating any confusion or arguments within the family.

 Financial Savings and Investments